-Due to the analysis of the streets of the city of Campo Largo, we take due to the lack of cycle paths, which hinders the mobility of cyclists in everyday situations such as going to work, school, leisure, among others.
-From the observation carried out internally at the Sesi Campo Largo school it was possible to detect the low rate of students who use the bicycle as a means of transportation together with other residents, and we use this information with the intention of optimizing the urban space by means of cycle paths that help in the traffic and security of the population.
+After analysing the streets of the city of Campo Largo, we took notice of the lack of cycle paths, which hinders the mobility of cyclists in everyday situations such as going to work, school, leisure, among others.
+From the observation carried out internally at the Sesi Campo Largo school it was possible to detect the low rate of students who use the bicycle as a means of transportation together with other residents, and we used this information with the intention of optimizing the urban space by means of cycle paths that help in the traffic and safety of the population.

-The proposal of this project is trying to introduce specific routes for cyclists that prove to be safety efficient and be included in the most strategic points of the city, where there is an intensive traffic of cars providing a better traffic performance and incentive to sustainable practices and favorable to health.
+The proposal of this project is trying to introduce specific routes for cyclists that prove to be safety efficient and to include them in the most strategic points of the city, where there is an intensive traffic of cars, providing a better traffic performance and incentive to sustainable practices and those favorable to health.

 According to a survey carried out in the school context with 96 respondents, graph 1 demonstrates the students' opinion regarding the improvement of traffic if cycle paths were inserted.
 66.7% agree that the use of bicycles at peak times would benefit the Traffic.